Giving to Christ at Christmas 2020

 What is the most important thing you can do this Christmas?

 There’s a long list to consider, to be sure.
-Let’s bracket off honoring the birth of Christ by attending a church service celebrating the event, as this should be a given.
+Let’s bracket off honoring the birth of Christ by watching or attending a church service or experience to celebrate the event, as this should be a given.
 What else is there to consider?

 For many years, I’ve felt that the single-most important act of the holidays is to give to Christ at Christmas.

 Since 1994, those who attend Mecklenburg Community Church (Meck) have made it our mission to honor the gift God gave us in the birth of Jesus by beginning our gift giving at Christmas with Him.
 This simple idea has become known as our annual “Giving to Christ at Christmas” effort.